 wild in crisis intervention guides help save species

-Join us to help end The Ivory Poaching Crisis by taking action via the world’s first Wild in Crisis Call to Action Intervention Guide.
-Available soon for smart phones and tablets, this engaging mobile APP features breaking news about the crisis, interviews with leading conservationists, a wildlife conservation directory, how-to guides and other effective tools and resources designed to inspire the Public become part of the solution to ensure a secure future for wild elephants across Africa.
+Join us to end The Ivory Poaching Crisis and potential EXTINCTION of African elephants by taking action via the world’s first Wild in Crisis Call to Action Intervention Guide, a mobile APP available soon for smart phones and tablets.
+This engaging resource guide features breaking news about the crisis, interviews with leading conservationists, a wildlife conservation directory, how-to guides and other effective tools designed to inspire the Public take action and become part of the solution to ensure a secure future for wild elephants.

 Following the work of The David Sheldrick Wildlife Trust (DSWT), we witness the impact of poaching first-hand and the countless victims left behind, young elephant calves only a few days or weeks old many times.
 Inspiring images and videos effectively showcase this beloved sanctuary's critical operations in Africa to rescue and rehabilitate elephant orphans.
 THE DAVID SHELDRICK WILDLIFE TRUST